kevdhan/OracleCloud/Infrastructure/WebServer_Basic/README.md

    Enter the Command: “curl localhost”

    Or connect to the public IP Address of the Load Balancer.
-Go to your browser of choice and enter “ http://<Public IP of Load Balancer> ”
+Go to your browser of choice and enter 'http://<Public IP of Load Balancer>'

    8. Apache has successfully been installed